TaVodic/BPC-DE1-project/README.md

 ## Theoretical description and explanation

-Our project is focused on transmitting and receiving the MORSE code via IR signal between 2 FPGA borads.
+Our project is focused on transmitting and receiving letters using MORSE code via IR signal between 2 FPGA borads.

 ## Hardware description of demo application

+### Transmitter

+In our external transmitter we used IR-LED with LED diode and buzzer in paralel, for better visualision.
+We used npn transistor (BC337) to amplify signal from digital PMOD port.

+### Receiver

-In our external receiver we used IR-phototransistor, but we needed to overcome problem with slew rate, so we come with solution with Sziklai pair, where we connected 2 of these pairs in series.
-So our slew rate is somwhere in range of 50ns.
+In our external receiver we used IR-phototransistor, but we needed to overcome problem with slow slew rate, so we come with solution with Sziklai pair, where we connected 2 of these pairs in series.
+So our slew rate has improved a lot.
+For example ramp of rising edge lasts 50ns.

-In our external transmitter we used IR-led with LED diode and buzzer in paralel, for better visualision.
-We used npn transistor to sent signal via digital port.

 ## Software description